Make-School-Courses/FEW-1.1-Web-Foundations/04-CSS-Box-Model/README.md

 The img tag and the background-image property in CSS have different uses.

 Use an img when you have a picture of something that is content.
-You're talking about a product and you want to show it's picture, or you're listing the name of an employee nexct to their picture.
+You're talking about a product and you want to show it's picture, or you're listing the name of an employee next to their picture.

 When an image is part of the design of a page use the background-image property.
 Use the background image when you need more control over an image.